radius-project/bicep-types-aws/artifacts/bicep/aws/aws.mediapackage/default/types.md

 * **AdsOnDeliveryRestrictions**: string
 * **AdTriggers**: string[]: A list of SCTE-35 message types that are treated as ad markers in the output.
 If empty, no ad markers are output.
 Specify multiple items to create ad markers for all of the included message types.
 * **Encryption**: [HlsEncryption](#hlsencryption)
+* **IncludeDvbSubtitles**: bool: When enabled, MediaPackage passes through digital video broadcasting (DVB) subtitles into the output.
 * **IncludeIframeOnlyStream**: bool: When enabled, an I-Frame only stream will be included in the output.
 * **PlaylistType**: string: The HTTP Live Streaming (HLS) playlist type.
 When either "EVENT" or "VOD" is specified, a corresponding EXT-X-PLAYLIST-TYPE entry will be included in the media playlist.
 * **PlaylistWindowSeconds**: int: Time window (in seconds) contained in each parent manifest.